telerik/kendo-angular/examples/projects/grid-graphql/README.md

+# Grid - CRUD operations with GraphQL
-# Kendo UI for Angular - Grid Integration with GraphQL
+## Kendo UI for Angular

 This application shows an example of how one can use editable Kendo UI for Angular Grid with GraphQL queries.